MSC World Europa – Outdoor Promenade and Illuminated Trees

 dpa’s challenge was to develop a unique and visually interesting lighting scheme to complement and enhance the architecture both inside and out.
 A critical design consideration was to ensure that the lighting equipment did not detract from or compromise the beautiful smooth flowing form of the internal void.
 Maintenance and energy were also important considerations as well as the infrastructure and integration into such an elegantly detailed façade.

 dpa collaborated closely with ZHA and the other team members along with Vexica to develop a unique product to integrate seamlessly into the façade of the void.
-By day the building’s façade reflects its surroundings like a monumental mirrored sculpture; whilst at night, the void is transformed using 5,000 individually controllable 1.5W LED ‘points’ of light providing a sophisticated and dynamic lighting installation.
-Using DMX lighting control enabled unique tailoring of the content with the LED ‘pixels’ as a creative tool to paint with light across the inner void façade.
+By day, the building’s façade reflects its surroundings like a monumental mirrored sculpture; whilst at night, the void is transformed using 5,000 individually controllable 1.5W LED ‘points’ of light providing a sophisticated and dynamic lighting installation.
+Using DMX lighting controls enabled unique tailoring of the content with the LED ‘pixels’ as a creative tool to paint with light across the inner void façade.

 Completed: 2020